oliverjohn-github/coviddetection/README.md

-# coviddetection
+#COVID-DETECTION:

- I've worked on a project of creating a ML-model which detects whether a patient is tested positive for COVID-19 or not.
-I've also developed a website on which a person can upload his/her Xray or CT-scan image to determine that they would classify them as carrier of COVID 19 or not.
-All of this is done with flask as web-framework and backend integrating with deep learning libraries and modules like tensorflow and keras.
+I have undertaken a project aimed at creating a machine-learning model capable of accurately detecting whether a patient has tested positive for COVID-19.
+In addition to this, I have developed a website utilizing Flask as the web framework, with the backend seamlessly integrating deep learning libraries and modules such as TensorFlow and Keras.
+The purpose of this website is to enable users to upload their X-ray or CT-scan images for the purpose of determining whether the model classifies them as carriers of COVID-19 or not.